 During my early academic career, I was focused on several fundamental problems of computational photography.
 Computational photography is a fairly novel research topic that merges computer graphics and computer vision techniques, referring broadly to sensing strategies and algorithms that extend the capabilities of digital photography.
 Among them image decolorization [68, 132] was one of the most important direction.
 Since image decolorization is quite subjective, we believe that one single solution will hardly satisfy all the expectations.
 The main reason is the fact the color is a perception information and is the way our brain respond to the wavelengths.
 However, the main target of image processing is to preserve the perceptual aspects of the image.
 One of the major drawbacks is influenced by the saliency algorithm, that identifies the most salient regions in the image.
 Visual salience is considered to be the strategy of our brain that speed-up selection and processing of items and locations.
 In many situations the image content plays a key role and therefore saliency detection may fail.
 In future work, we intend to extend the saliency algorithm by extending its processed information with additional data such as scene classification, or objects identification.
 During tests of the fusion algorithm, we have observed that since only the global contrast differences are accounted, the employed saliency can fail to produce a consistent regional contrast.
 We plan to extend this technique in order to account simultaneously for global contrast and the spatial coherence.
 We believe that the algorithm can demonstrates its robustness and to be included by other applications such as edge preserving filtering, single image depth estimation and segmentation.
 Additionally, we intend to investigate the potential of our algorithm for several other pattern recognition applications that are still relying to the standard decolorizing technique.
-Last but not least, we would like to introduce an objective color-tograyscale measure capable to deal with asses certain image qualities such as the potential of preserving the original discriminability and also the finest details.
+Last but not least, we would like to introduce an objective color-togravscale measure capable to deal with asses certain image qualities such as the potential of preserving the original discriminability and also the finest details.

 Another direction is image dehazing [1, 181, 182].
-As a future direction, we intend as well to extend our dehazing strategies to the problem of videos.
-Additionally, we plan to address the more complex case when the images are characterized by non-homogenous haze.
+We have addressed the more complex case when the images are characterized by non-homogenous haze for single images [2, 5] for both night-time and underwater images.
 We would like to investigate a more comprehensive optical model that would allow to restore more generally the images.
-We plan to extend the algorithm for visibility recovery for underwater images.
+We also aim to introduce new statistical based observations, that will allow better understanding of the haze physical phenomena.
 We believe that a promising direction is to combine the dehazing with superresolution and image denoising techniques, since in many cases the recovered regions require further enhancement mainly due to the noise.

-I have also extended my experience in several fundamental computer vision problems that are built on local feature points [61, 183-185].
+I have also extended my experience in several fundamental computer vision problems that are built on local feature points [61, 183-186].
 Feature points have extensively demonstrated their utility in various computer vision-related applications, considering their ability to depict distinctively local but also global content of images.
 In the future work we would like to extend the classic approach by considering the global information, that we believe also needs to be more deeply analyzed.
 Aside from segmentation, information of the texture represents an important global characteristic that is a challenge that should be explored more efficiently, in order to filter feature points that have similar properties.
 In addition, since we involved only SIFT in our robustness demonstrations (regarding photometric transformations), we plan to built up a comprehensive evaluation of the proposed approach and to test it against other detectors descriptors which are concerned.